-Tell Students: Round 5: "Making the Days Count" details the preparation of the week-long "I Am Ali" Festival that concluded with Ali's memorial service.
+Tell Students: Round 5: "Making the Days Count" begins detailing the ways in which the city of Louisville prepared for the week-long "I Am Ali" Festival that concluded with Ali's memorial service.
 Reflect on how your family, community, faith affiliation, culture, and/or race honors the passing of a loved one.
 Describe it in your Lesson 4 Student Guide.